msmyers/msmyers/README.md

 ### Hi there 👋 I do startups.

- - I'm a full-stack Entrepreneur - product, marketing, engineering, salesforce.
+ - I'm a full-stack Entrepreneur - business strategy, product, design, marketing, engineering, salesforce.

  - I've cofounded a few companies, and have first-mover/started two _industries_.